Safely distribute new Machine Learning models to millions of iPhones over-the-air

 The above example is a little simplified, and we’re using the model’s file name as our version to identify each model.

 You’ll also need to consider which app version is supported.
 In our case, a new ContextSDK version may implement additional signals that are used as part of our model.
-Therefore we provide the SDK version as part of our initial polling request, and our server responds with the latest model version that’s supported.
+Therefore, we provide the SDK version as part of our initial polling request, and our server responds with the latest model version that’s supported.

 First, we’re doing some basic scaffolding, creating a new ModelDownloadManager class: